-To do this, you need to implement different Shopify conversion optimization techniques to increase the percentage of website visitors that buy from you.
+To do this, you need to implement different SEO for Shopify conversion optimization techniques to increase the percentage of website visitors that buy from you.
 It’s basically the process of making your customers’ buying journey faster, easier, and smoother so that you achieve your target sales per month.

 Keep things simple.

-Are you aware that it takes two-tenths of a second for a potential customer to form an opinion about your website?
+Are you aware that it takes two-tenths of a second for a potential customer to form an opinion about your online store website?
 It’s hard to change their mind afterward, so you better make every millisecond count.

 - Avoid bombarding your customers with lots of texts and images.

 - Focus on having one large image that occupies the above the fold space.
 Examples of images you can feature are your bestsellers, current promotions, brand new collection, and new arrivals.

 - You can also opt for carousel images, but make all of them compelling since 9 out of 10 people will only see the first slide.

 - Make the copy clear and straight to the point.

 - Add a clear call to action on every image so that your customer knows what to do next.

 Do you see those floating bars or popups on Shopify stores that feature discounts, coupon codes, and promos?